compas-dev/compas_fea/docs/.source/tutorial/13_cad.rst

 A degree of data post-processing is performed on the raw data in ``structure.results`` before plotting, through the function ``postprocess()`` of the **compas_fea.utilities.functions** module.
 This post-processing requires NumPy and SciPy to be available for efficiency in handling large models, and so is carried out in a subprocess (via **compas.utilities** XFunc) for non-CPython based CAD environments like Rhino.
 The function calls a selection of other functions contained within the same module which do the following:

-- Calculate the deformed nodal co-ordinates with given ``scale`` factor, which become the plot meshes vertex co-ordinates.
+- Calculate the deformed nodal co-ordinates with given ``scale`` factor, which becomes the plot meshes vertex co-ordinates.

 - Process element data based on the ``iptype`` and ``nodal`` strings, see the paragraph below for a more detailed explanation of what this involves.

-- Normalise the data between -1 and 1 using the largest absolute value in the data set.
+- Normalise the data between -1 and 1 using the largest absolute value in the data.

 - Calculate the colour to plot each vertex of the plot meshes using a data value from a consistent colour spectrum.